Ticker

 A heat pack can be made at home by heating a sock filled with rice in the microwave oven.
 A commercial adhesive heat wrap can also be used for continuous low-level heat.
 For a cold pack, ice cubes can be wrapped in a cloth or a towel.
 Instant cold packs are available in the market, which would be useful while traveling or at work.

 These therapies should be avoided on open wounds and bleeding spots.
-Heat therapy should also be avoided in chronic conditions such as multiple sclerosis, poor circulation, spinal cord injuries, diabetes mellitus, rheumatoid arthritis, etc. Heat therapy in such conditions could cause skin ulceration, excessive burns, and increased inflammation.
+Heat therapy should be used cautiously in conditions such as multiple sclerosis, poor circulation, spinal cord injuries, and rheumatoid arthritis, and medical advice should be sought when necessary.
+Heat therapy in such conditions could cause skin ulceration, excessive burns, and increased inflammation.

 8. OTC medications

-There are both prescription medicines and OTC (over-the-counter or nonprescription) medicines available at pharmacies for back pain.
-These can further be classified as steroidal and non-steroidal anti-inflammatory drugs (NSAIDs).
-Most prescription medicines are narcotics.
-These are used for short-term relief of back pain but they come with side effects like dependence and addiction.
-Over time, narcotic medicines may lead to tolerance (needing higher doses of the medicine to achieve the same effect).
+Medications used for back pain may include non-steroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, corticosteroids, and other prescription or nonprescription treatments, depending on the condition.
+Some prescription medicines used for severe back pain may include opioid medications, though many other non-opioid options are also prescribed.
+The opioid medications are usually used for short-term relief of back pain but they come with side effects like dependence and addiction.
+Over time, opioid medicines may lead to tolerance (needing higher doses of the medicine to achieve the same effect).

 The NSAIDs most commonly used to treat back problems are ibuprofen (Advil, Motrin), naproxen (Aleve, Anaprox DS, Naprosyn), aspirin (Bayer, Bufferin, and Ecotrin, St. Joseph), and celecoxib (Celebrex).